-The total pension liability for each of the defined benefit plans was measured as of June 30, 2017.
-The total pension liability for the FRS Pension Plan was determined by an actuarial valuation dated July 1, 2017.
-The total pension liability for the HIS Program was determined by an actuarial valuation dated July 1, 2016, rolled-forward using standard actuarial procedures.
+The total pension liability for each of the defined benefit plans was measured as of June 30, 2018.
+The total pension liability for the FRS Pension Plan and HIS Program was determined by actuarial valuations dated July 1, 2018.
 Both plans use the entry age normal actuarial cost method and the following significant actuarial assumptions: